Capacitated spatial clustering with multiple constraints and attributes: Introduction

+We also provide an extensive, open-source toolkit for conducting the proposed analyses\footnote{https://github.com/terolahderanta/rpack}.
 We refer to the proposed approach as PACK (PlAcement with Capacitated K-family\footnote{Here, k-family refers to the family of different variants of K-mean, i.e. K-mean, K-medoid, and K-median}).
-We have used earlier versions of PACK, with fewer features, in our previous articles for placing edge servers \citep{Lahderanta19,Loven2020a} and maternity hospitals \citep{Huotari20}.
-However, compared with the earlier versions, we make several important enhancements.
-First, similarly as \citet{Loven2020a}, we consider a scenario where some centers are fixed, i.e. have a known location.
-However, such fixed centers may result in a sub-optimal partition, and relocating some of the fixed centers may produce better results.
-In the location-allocation context, such relocation causes expenses.
-Thus, we extend the approach such that the fixed centers can be relocated if a given penalty is paid.
+We have proposed earlier versions of PACK, with fewer features, in our previous articles for placing edge servers in the city of Oulu \citep{Lahderanta19,Loven2020a} and maternity hospitals in Finland \citep{Huotari20}.
+However, compared with the earlier versions, we make some important enhancements.
+In short, our contributions are as follows: \begin{enumerate} \item We consider novel extensions for center placement in spatial clustering, namely, relocating fixed centers, and a preference for certain locations over the others. \item We consider novel extensions for capacitated spatial clustering, namely, outliers, i.e., isolated points in the data that may distort the clustering structure, and non-spatial attributes of the points of interest. \item We examine the effects of the above extensions and their combinations in edge computing server placement, with a real-world data set of a mobile network in the city of Shanghai, China. \end{enumerate}

-The revised PACK identifies outliers as well, that is, isolated points in the data that could distort the clustering structure or be considered too expensive to be offered the service of facility in location-allocation.
-Accordingly, we allow a point not to be a member of any center, if it appears to be an outlier.
-PACK also considers the selection of the number of centers.

-Furthermore, in some clustering applications there may be a need to incorporate prior information about the locations of the cluster heads.
-As an example, one may have access to the clustering results of earlier data sets which could then be used to enhance the clustering of a new data set.
-However, there appears to be lack of methods that directly address this problem.

-PACK enables the incorporation of such prior information as follows.
-In \citet{Lahderanta19}, some of the demand locations were assigned with a location priority, indicating they should have a center close to them.
-We show that in the clustering framework, this leads to a semi-Bayesian procedure where prior information related to the locations of the centers is incorporated via pseudo-data.

-We thoroughly examine the effects of different features and their combinations using simulated data as well as two real world examples.
-The first real world example is related to the placement of edge computing servers in Shanghai, a topic currently under active research and the other is related to location intelligence, placing recycling centers in a town in Slovakia.